-1. The Enhanced Mobility Index: carries the most weight (50%) and is based on the number of countries that the passport holder has access to, alongside the ‘desirability’ of the country, in terms of quality of life standards.
+1. The Enhanced Mobility Index: carries the most weight (50 percent) and is based on the number of countries that the passport holder has access to, alongside the ‘desirability’ of the country, in terms of quality of life standards.

 Singapore’s Ranking: 1st

-2. The Investment Index: covers 25% of the overall weight and is based on the country’s economic strength, based on financial prosperity and ease of doing business.
+2. The Investment Index: covers 25 percent of the overall weight and is based on the country’s economic strength, based on financial prosperity and ease of doing business.

 Singapore’s Ranking: 1st

-3. The Quality of Life Index: accounts for 25% of the overall calculation.
+3. The Quality of Life Index: accounts for 25 percent of the overall calculation.
 Six components related to the quality of life are covered under this index – sustainable development, cost of living, level of happiness, environmental performance, freedom, and migrant acceptance.